docksal/docksal/docs/content/stack/config.md

   - /en/master/advanced/stack-config/
 ---

-It is recommended that you familiarize yourself with the [Docksal stack](/stack/config/) documentation before reading this manual.
+It is recommended that you first review [How Docksal works](/core/overview/) documentation before reading this manual.
 You should understand what project containers are and which project containers exist by default.

 **Understanding stack configurations**